It's true that many professional photographers have invested a lot of time, (money) and energy into ensuring that their photographs look good.

 When you utilize lens accessories in order to convey a sense of depth in your images, i.e. Telephoto lenses, you will be able to draw people's attention — whether you're photographing accessories for Instagram, or simply taking a landscape photograph.

-Besides getting your hands on iPhone accessories, a simple technique like using "leading lines" that direct the viewers' attention to whatever it is that is being photographed is a great way to create depth.
-For instance, taking a picture of a road, railway tracks, a river bank, fences and paths are a fantastic leading line!
+Besides getting your hands on iPhone accessories, a simple technique like using "leading lines" that direct the viewers' attention to whatever it is that is being photographed is a great way to create depth for your Instagram photography.
+For instance, taking a picture of a road, railway tracks, a riverbank, fences, and paths are a fantastic leading line!

 Once you've found your leads, you can create some depth in the foreground by using found objects like rocks or leaves or anything else for that matter...
 When you absolutely cannot find anything in the foreground that would add an element of interest, then just go back to Tip #2 and "Get Low"!
-Shoot from a lower angle and you'll be surprised.
+Shoot from a lower angle and you'll be surprised what you can capture.

 Keeping with the idea of creating depth…